kaur-stack/Capstones/README.md

 ![Screenshot 2025-10-17 at 8.39.24 AM.png](Assets/Screenshot%202025-10-17%20at%208.39.24%E2%80%AFAM.png)

 ### Outcomes
+💻 All Transactions Report
+This screen displays all recorded transactions in the account ledger, showing deposits and payments in chronological order (newest first).
+Each entry includes details such as the date, time, description, vendor, and transaction amount.
 ![Screenshot 2025-10-17 at 8.37.30 AM.png](Assets/Screenshot%202025-10-17%20at%208.37.30%E2%80%AFAM.png)

+💰 Deposit Menu
+This screen allows the user to add a new deposit (credit) to the account ledger.
+Users enter details such as the date, time, description, vendor/source, and deposit amount.
 ![Screenshot 2025-10-17 at 8.37.57 AM.png](Assets/Screenshot%202025-10-17%20at%208.37.57%E2%80%AFAM.png)

+💳 Payments View
+This screen displays the payment transactions recorded in the system, including date, time, description, vendor, and amount.
+It lists all outgoing payments (debits) made by the user.
 ![Screenshot 2025-10-17 at 8.38.09 AM.png](Assets/Screenshot%202025-10-17%20at%208.38.09%E2%80%AFAM.png)
 ---